nickyiliwang0000/h/applied-javascript/understanding-api-documentation.md

 ## Endpoints

-The Rijksmusuem offers four different endpoint for us to work with.
+The Rijksmusuem offers four different endpoints for us to work with.
 Endpoints determine which data set we are accessing.
-Here, we see we can access public data on the collection, web page content, user created sets of art, and an events calendar.
+Here, we see we can access public data on the collection, web page content, user-created sets of art and an events calendar.

 ## Exploring an Endpoint
 Let's take a look at the **Collections** endpoints.
-Scrolling though, there are three different resources we can access.
+Scrolling through, there are three different resources we can access.

 `/api/[culture]/collection` for accessing the full collection<br>
 `/api/[culture]/collection/[object-number]` for accessing a particular item<br>